Ed Don George: Career

 In March 1942 he joined the US Navy.
 There he taught hand-to-hand combat to naval air cadets.
 In December 1945 he left the navy with the rank of Commander.

 During the late 1940s through the 1950s he promoted numerous wrestling matches in the United States.
 In the mid 1950s he found himself promoting wrestling at the casinos in Havana, Cuba until Fidel Castro came to power.

-In 1949, Ed Don George bought a 375 acre parcel just east of North Java, New York where Camp O'Ryan was situated.
-He then very soon afterwards leased this land for 25 years to the Federal government, which built, in conjunction with New York State, a New York National Guard training site.
+In 1949, George bought a 375 acre parcel just east of North Java, New York where Camp O'Ryan was situated.
+He then very soon afterwards leased this land for 25 years to the federal government, which built, in conjunction with New York State, a New York National Guard training site.

-Ed Don George died in Ft.
-Lauderdale, Florida on September 18, 1985 and his body buried in the village of North Java, New York.
+George died in Ft.
+Lauderdale, Florida, on September 18, 1985, and his body was buried in the village of North Java, New York.
 He was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996.
 In 2006 he was inducted posthumously into the Professional Wrestling Hall of Fame.